-Over the last 15 years, the rate of melanoma in Minnesota has steadily increased among young non-Hispanic White women of this age group, with a 2.6% annual increase.
+From 2002 to 2009, the rate of melanoma in Minnesota has steadily increased among young non-Hispanic White women of this age group, with a 2.6% annual increase.
 From 2009 to 2016, the annual increase has remained farily steady at 0.6% per year.
-Most recently, the age-adjusted incidence rate of melanoma among young non-Hispanic white women was 23.8 new cases per 100,000 women aged 20-49 years.
+Most recently, the age-adjusted incidence rate of melanoma among young non-Hispanic white women was 35.1 new cases per 100,000 women aged 20-49 years.

 Youth tanning device use

 Excessive exposure to UV light is the primary risk factor for melanoma.
 Artificial sources of UV light in tanning beds is a primary risk factor for melanoma.
-The risk of skin cancer from indoor tanning increases with each tanning session and is highest among those who start tanning at a younger age according to the US Surgeon General's Call to Action to Prevent Skin Cancer (2014).
+The risk of skin cancer from indoor tanning increases with each tanning session and is highest among those who start tanning at a young age according to the US Surgeon General's Call to Action to Prevent Skin Cancer (2014).

 Many school-aged youth in Minnesota were exposed to UV light through indoor tanning devices.
 Among students surveyed in 2013, tanning was most common among white females in 11th grade (33.7% used a tanning device in the last year).
 On average, only about 8% of non-White students used a tanning device in the past year.

 In August 2014, a new law went into effect in Minnesota prohibiting people under age 18 from using UV-light tanning devices.
 Since the new law went into effect, tanning bed use has dropped among Minnesota teens.
 A dramatic drop was seen in 11th grade white (non-Hispanic) girls where the percent dropped from 33.7% to 8.8%.

 The MDH Comprehensive Cancer Control Program has more information on Teens, indoor tanning and melanoma.